Seven-years-old, Justin Davis dreamed of building his own treehouse.

 At that very moment, Justin thought of a great idea.
 "I know what I'll do!
 I'll build my own treehouse!
 I'll ask my dad and best friend Peter to help me."

 He ran from his bedroom in excitement over his brilliant idea.
 He didn't want to waste a minute looking for his dad.

-Justin was thrilled and could hardly wait until morning.
+Justin was thrilled, and he could hardly wait until morning.
 "I'm gonna go call Peter and ask him to come over tomorrow to help!"
 Justin's father grinned as he watched his son run for the phone to call his best friend.

 That night Justin had a hard time falling asleep.
-He couldn't stop thinking about his new tree house.
-He thought of all adventures he would have inside.
-He imagined the "Official Justin's Tree House Club" with a bright green lizard as the mascot.
+He couldn't stop thinking about his new treehouse.
+He thought of all the adventures he would have inside.
+He imagined the "Official Justin's Treehouse Club" with a bright green lizard as the mascot.

-"Maybe, the tree house could be an official detective agency called "Kids' On the Prowl".
-Any neighbor could call if they lost a pet.
-Or, it might be a secret launching pad for space expeditions called "Justin's Tree House in Space".
+"Maybe, the treehouse could be an official detective agency called "Kids' On the Prowl."
+Any neighbor could call us if they lost a pet.
+Or, it might be a secret launching pad for space expeditions called "Justin's Tree House in Space."
 He imagined himself floating through the air and playing space baseball with soaring meteors.
-What about a "Member's only Arcade" filled with every kind of video game in the world?
-I could play games all night," thought Justin with a sleepy grin, as he drifted off to sleep.
+What about a "Member's Only Arcade" filled with every kind of video game in the world?
+I could play games all night!" thought Justin with a sleepy grin, as he drifted off to sleep.

 Early the next morning, he jumped out of bed, pulled on his clothes and dashed downstairs.